octakitten/silky/README.md

 # Silky
-A framework for cognitive neural networks with persistent memory
+A framework for asynchronous neural networks with persistent memory

 **What is this?**